taufiksatrian/taufiksatrian/README.md

 -->
 I'm a Informatics Student at Universitas Jenderal Soedirman.

-- 🔭 I’m looking to collaborate on capstone project bangkit 2023
+- 🍓🍍 I’m currently member of fruitarians tim capstone on bangkit 2023 🥭✨
 - 🌱 I’m currently learning about machine learning at bangkit
 - 💬 Feel free to ask me about data science or machine learning
 - 📫 How to reach me: taufiksatrianugraha21@gmail.com